Xander180/SchedulingApplication/README.md

 <b>REPORTS:</b></br>
 The report button will take you to the report screen where there will be three tabs.
 Each tab has its own report: Appointment Totals, Contact Schedules and Customer Totals by Country.
 The appointment totals tab displays the different appointment types and how many appointments of each type exists .
 In addition, on the right side of the appointment totals table, the appointment totals are broken down by month.
-The contact schedules tab has a combobox that allows you to select a contact and will display appointments associated with the content in the tableview.
+The contact schedules tab has a combo-box that allows you to select a contact and will display appointments associated with the content in the tableview.

 <B>REPORT A3F:</b></br> The Customer Totals By Country tab shows the number of Customers per country.

 <b>LOG OUT:</b></br>
-The log out button will display a confirmation box to confirm if you would like to log out.
+The log-out button will display a confirmation box to confirm if you would like to log out.
 If "OK" is confirmed, you will be returned to the login screen.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>